UPDATED November 10, 2020

 Are any of these closures permanent?

-We love our exhibits as much as you do and are anxious to be able to open fan-favorites such as the Water Tables and to be able to once again offer feedings and dive shows.
-We will continue to follow state and local regulations, as well as those set forth by the university, to make decisions about reopening high-touch, high-traffic areas.
-The playground area in the Smargon Courtyard will not be reopening.
+We love our exhibits as much as you do and are anxious to be able to open everything back up, and to be able to once again offer feedings and dive shows.
+We will continue to follow state and local regulations, as well as those set forth by the university, to make decisions about reopening our indoor areas, as well as high-touch, high-traffic areas.

 When are your feedings or the Kelp Forest Dive Show?

-During this initial opening phase, activities where large numbers of people typically gather, such as dive shows and feedings, are cancelled.
+Activities where large numbers of people typically gather, such as dive shows and feedings, are cancelled until further notice.

 What about special events like Green Flash and Eggstravaganza?